-• Partnership (Collaboration Element)

-- The extent to which the strengths/nature of the proposed community partnership is reflected in leadership and involvement in all phases of the project (e.g. inception to dissemination). - The level to which both partners' knowledge and lived experience is integrated into planning and conducting the research. - The level to which both co-PIs have engaged with the larger community to get their input in the application development process. - The extent to which agreements have been reached regarding procedures for resolving disagreements among collaborators, ownership of data, and any dissemination of results. - o The potential for capacity-building for any or all of the partners.

-• Community Benefit (Collaboration Element)

-- The extent to which the community has been involved in the development of the idea and questions, and the writing of the research proposal. - Plans for how the broader community will be involved in the project during the course of the research, from helping to conceptualize the question(s) through any dissemination of the results. - The potential importance and benefit to the broader community of the research question(s) and expected outcomes. - The potential for the research project to facilitate learning, further collaboration, and systems change.
+- Partnership (Collaboration Element) - The extent to which the strengths/nature of the proposed community partnership is reflected in leadership and involvement in all phases of the project (e.g. inception to dissemination). - The level to which both partners' knowledge and lived experience is integrated into planning and conducting the research. - Demonstrated successful collaboration in previous research projects, particularly in the Phase I project. - The extent to which agreements have been reached regarding procedures for resolving disagreements among collaborators, ownership of data, and dissemination of results. - The level to which both co-PIs have engaged with the larger community to get their input during the Phase I project and in the Phase II application development process. - The extent to which agreements have been reached regarding procedures for resolving disagreements among collaborators, ownership of data, and any dissemination of results. - \circ $\;$ The potential for capacity-building for any or all of the partners. - Community Benefit (Collaboration Element) - The extent to which the community has been involved in the Phase I project and the development of the idea and questions, and the writing of the Phase II research proposal. - Plans for how the broader community will be involved in the project during the course of the research, from helping to conceptualize the question(s) through any dissemination of the results. - The potential importance and benefit to the broader community of the research question(s) and expected outcomes. - The potential for the research project to facilitate learning, further collaboration, and systems change.

-• Quality of the Research (Scientific Merit)

-- o The scientific importance of the research questions, including consideration of the most relevant literature. - Whether the activities undertaken in the planning phase will appropriately position the team to craft a competitive Phase II application. - The appropriateness and integration of the conceptual framework, research methods, and data analysis plan to the research question and aims.

-• Feasibility (Scientific Merit)

-- The extent to which the project can be successful given the partners' knowledge, skills, resources, and experience. - The likelihood of completing the project as proposed given the available funding and time frame.
+- The plan for translating the research results into tangible benefits for the communities and for engaging the communities, local and state stakeholders and policy decision makers in discussions of the results of the research and the implications for them. - Quality of the Research (Scientific Merit) - The scientific importance of the research questions, including consideration of the most relevant literature and whether the intervention being researched will result in a breast cancer prevention strategy. - The appropriateness and integration of the conceptual framework, research methods, and data analysis plan to the research question and aims. - How have the learnings from Phase I been incorporated into this Phase II application? - The strength of the research plan to analyze the effectiveness of the prevention strategy. - Feasibility (Scientific Merit) - The extent to which the project can be successful given the partners' knowledge, skills, resources, and experience. - The likelihood of completing the project as proposed given the available funding and time frame. - The usefulness (validity and/or importance) of data from previous research and community experience (including from Phase I) for the proposed Phase II research and implementation plan.